 - Mosquitoes found in structures are removed from their resting sites (webbing, boards, tires, walls, etc.) and placed in the cartons.
 Because most specimens found in this type of habitat are frequently in the darkest and most protected corners or containers, a flashlight is necessary to locate individual specimens.

 - Separate cartons should be used for different collecting locations at a site.
 For instance, mosquitoes collected from the pants leg while surveying the grass at a site should be in a different carton than those collected from a chicken coop at the same site.
 Of course, different sites will also require separate cartons.
-Collect about 50 mosquitoes at a site; then enter all collection information on the mosquito submission from that accompanies the carton.
+Collect about 50 mosquitoes at a site; then enter all collection information on the mosquito submission form that accompanies the carton.
 Please use a ballpoint pen.
 Attach the form to the carton with a rubber band.

 Note: The above method is most often used; however, if precise information pertaining to location and site is not important to the investigator, mosquitoes may be combined in the same cartons and labeled as desired (such as county, city, block, or code number).